Kubernetes Cheat Sheet

 Syntax:

-kubectl scale deployment NAME --replicas=COUNT
+kubectl scale deployment NAME --replicas=COUNTExamples:

-Scale nginx deployment to 5 replicaskubectl scale deploy nginx --replicas=0
+kubectl scale deployment nginx --replicas=5 Scale nginx deployment to 5 replicaskubectl scale deploy nginx --replicas=0 Scale down to 0 (effectively pause)kubectl scale --replicas=3 -f deployment.yaml Scale using deployment fileNotes:

 Horizontal scaling for handling load changes